Benefit fraud is theft

 - Giving us false or misleading information to support a claim

-- Receiving benefit payments or help with your Council Tax that you know or suspect you shouldn’t be getting.
+- Getting benefit payments or help with your Council Tax that you know or suspect you shouldn’t be getting.

 Avoid benefit fraud – your responsibilities

-You must fully complete your claim form and give accurate information about yourself and anyone else named on the form, even if someone else fills it in for you.
+You must fully complete your claim form and give accurate information about yourself and anyone else on the form, even if someone else fills it in for you.

 When we write to you about your claim, you must read and make sure you understand the letter, check all the details are correct and tell us straight away if anything is wrong.

-Remember, you must report any change in your circumstances to us straight away - don't assume that other organisations, such as the Department for Work and Pensions, will let us know on your behalf.
+Remember, you must report any change in your circumstances to us straight away - don't assume that someone else, such as the Department for Work and Pensions, will let us know for you.

 Examples of changes are: